 Cabrera, Altuve hope for best Venezuelan showing yet in WBC

-A pitcher all of a sudden, Miguel Cabrera went into a windup and Venezuela teammate Rougned Odor dropped into a catcher's crouch.
-Venezuela's Miguel Cabrera follows through on a solo home run during a spring training baseball game against the Kansas City Royals, Wednesday, March 8, 2017 in Surprise, Ariz.
+Venezuela's Miguel Cabrera rounds the bases on a solo home run during a spring training baseball game against the Kansas City Royals, Wednesday, March 8, 2017, in Surprise, Ariz.
+Venezuela center fielder Ender Inciarte, left, is congratulated by second baseman Jose Altuve after Inciarte made a diving catch for an out on Kansas City Royals' Raul Mondesi to end the fourth inning during a spring training baseball game, Wednesday, March 8, 2017, in Surprise, Ariz.

 Add your comments below